thomasWeise/aitoa/book/structure/termination/README.md

 In our example domain, the JSSP, we can assume that the human operator will input the instance data&nbsp;$\instance$ into the computer.
 Then she may go drink a coffee and expect the results to be ready upon her return.
-A termination criterion granting four minutes of runtime seems to be reasonable to me here.
+A termination criterion granting three minutes of runtime seems to be reasonable to me here.

-Of course, there may also be other limits, e.g., whether a schedule can be completed in a single work day.
+Of course, there may also be other limits, e.g., whether a proposed schedule can be implemented/completed within the working hours of a single day.
-We might let the algorithm run longer than four minutes until such a solution was discovered.
+We might let the algorithm run longer than three minutes until such a solution was discovered.
 For our benchmark instances, however, this is not relevant and we can limit ourselves to the runtime-based termination criterion.